genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/03_advanced.md

 ### Response composing

-When composing a response, the output type tells the endpoint how to handle the final part of the response; this can be any type the endpoint supports.
+When composing a response, the output type tells the endpoint how to handle the final part of the response; this can be any type that the endpoint supports.
 For example, if you want to produce an endpoint to produce a custom xml, you could do this:

 ```kotlin {3-12}
 endpoint<String, String>(RequestType.GET, "test") {